February 26, 2026

 When Reiki is not enough by itself

-Use Reiki as a support tool, not the only tool, when stress overlaps with clinical symptoms such as chronic insomnia, panic, major depression, or functional collapse.
-NCCIH and NIMH both emphasize using evidence-based care for mental health conditions.[3][4]
-Our bodies aren’t designed for the fast-paced world in which we live, and we aren’t taught practical tools to create stability and restore our nervous system.
-That’s where Reiki shines: pairing alongside other methods to provide holistic care.
+Use Reiki as a support tool, not the only tool, when stress overlaps with clinical symptoms such as chronic insomnia, panic attacks, major depression, trauma symptoms, substance use concerns, or functional collapse.
+NCCIH and NIMH both emphasize using evidence-based care for mental health conditions and stress-related concerns.[1][2]

-Who is usually a strong fit for this page’s approach
+Who is usually a strong fit for this approach

 Common mistakes that make stress care feel ineffective

-1) Treating one session as a final verdict
+1) Treating one session as the final verdict

-One session can tell you how you feel in the moment (usually better!).
+One session can tell you how you feel in the moment.
 It cannot reliably tell you whether your weekly stress pattern is changing.
 That is why short trials with tracking work better.

 2) Skipping the basics between sessions